Choose Your (IAC) Valve Help Topic Below

 Idle Air Control (IAC) Valve – It Manages Your Engine’s Idle Speed

-The (IAC) actuator is an electrically controlled device; which gets its input from the vehicle’s engine control unit (ECU).
-The actuator is fitted such that it either bypasses the throttle or operates the throttle butterfly valve directly.
-The actuator consists of a linear servo actuator servo motor; that controls a plunger which varies air flow through the throttle body.
-Consequently, the position of the servomotor is controlled digitally by the engine (ECU).
-This allows the engine’s idle speed to be maintained constant.
-The linear servo is most commonly a combination of a DC motor, lead screw and a digital optical encoder.
+The (IAC) is controlled electrically; which gets its input from the vehicle’s (ECU).
+The (IAC) either bypasses the throttle or operates the throttle butterfly valve directly.
+The actuator consists of a linear servo actuator servo motor; that controls a plunger, which varies air flow through the throttle body.
+Consequently, the position of the servomotor is controlled digitally, by the engine (ECU).
+This allows the idle speed to be constant.
+The linear servo is most commonly; a combination of a DC motor, lead screw and a digital optical encoder.

 There is essentially no difference in efficiency between the technique of; bypassing the throttle butterfly and operating the butterfly itself.
-Consequently, the (IAC) allows the (ECU) to maintain minimum (RPM) irrespective of changes in engine load; sometimes referred to as anti-stall feature.
-Thus the driver can more easily move the car from stand-still by merely releasing the clutch (manual transmission); or the brake (automatic transmission) without having to simultaneously press the accelerator.
+As a result, the (IAC) allows the (ECU) to maintain minimum (RPM); irrespective of changes in engine load.

 So, the most common failure mode; is partial complete jamming of the actuator.

 The result is an engine that fails to maintain idle (RPM) and frequently stalls.
 A jammed actuator may be freed simply by cleaning it.
 However, an actuator that has stopped working; due to a fault in its servo motor, will need replacement.